imraghava/JavaBeginningTrainingCourse/README.md

-# Java Beginning Course
+# Java Training Course
-These are the course materials for introduction to Java Programming Language
+These are the training course materials for introduction to Java Programming Language